 Conv11_2: 1×1×4 = 4 boxes (4 boxes for each location)

-locations at the end with 2 bounding boxes for each location.
-YOLO only got 7×7×2 = 98.
-This is a reason why some first versions of YOLO don’t work stably, especially when it comes to video stream.
-It can detect well object in one frame and fails at the next with almost no difference between those two.
-Their potential candidates are too few in comparison with SSD.
-The huge amount of anchor boxes in SSD contribute a lot to its stability when working with video.
+The first version of YOLO doesn’t give a damn about multiscale.
+The last conv layer produces a fixed set of outputs: there are 7×7 locations at the end with 2 bounding boxes for each location, so YOLO only has 7×7×2 = 98 candidates.
+This is one reason why early versions of YOLO can be unstable, especially on video streams: it can detect an object well in one frame and fail in the next with almost no difference between the two.
+The huge number of anchor boxes in SSD contributes a lot to its stability when working with video.

 That’s the reason why YOLOv3 implements multiscale detection.
-With an image of input 1 x 416 x 416 x3
+With an image of input 1 x 416 x 416 x3,

-this creates a output in form of a list of 3 [(1 x 13 x 13 x 125), (1 x 26 x 26 x 125), (1 x 52 x 52 x 125)]
+this creates an output in the form of a list of 3 tensors: [(1 x 13 x 13 x 125), (1 x 26 x 26 x 125), (1 x 52 x 52 x 125)].

 Why 125 here?